-The quorum for the transaction of business at a Directors' meeting is a majority of the current Directors.
+The quorum for the transaction of business at a directors' meeting is a majority of the current directors.

-Questions arising at a meeting of Directors must be decided by a majority of votes.
+Questions arising at a meeting of directors is decided by a majority of votes.
 In the case of a tie vote, the chair does not have a second or casting vote.

-A resolution in writing, signed by all the Directors, and documented and stored with the minutes of the Directors, is as valid and effective as if regularly passed at a meeting of Directors.
+A resolution in writing, signed by all the directors, and documented and stored with the minutes of the directors, is as valid and effective as if regularly passed at a meeting of directors.